Stochastic maximal $L^p$-regularity: Introduction

 A similar estimate, but only on bounded time intervals, holds for Neumann Laplacian (see the remarks following Theorem \ref{thm:main} and Remark \ref{rem:MR-finiteT}).

-The main advantage of our approach is that it uses estimates from the deterministic theory of partial differential equations (e.g. the boundedness of the $H^\infty$-calculus) directly as building blocks in the theory of stochastic partial differential equations.
-The boundedness of the $H^\infty$-calculus is not a very restrictive assumption; elliptic operators typically satisfy this assumption on $L^q$-spaces in the range $1<q<\infty$ (see Section \ref{sec:Hcalc} for a comprehensive list of examples).
-For second order elliptic operators on bounded regular domains $D$, \eqref{eq:Dir} holds again under mild regularity assumptions (see Example \ref{ex:elliptic}).
+The main advantage of our approach is that it uses estimates from the deterministic theory of partial differential equations (e.g., the boundedness of the $H^\infty$-calculus) directly as building blocks in the theory of stochastic partial differential equations.
+The boundedness of the $H^\infty $-calculus is not a very restrictive assumption; elliptic operators typically satisfy this assumption on $L^q$-spaces in the range $1<q<\infty$ (see Section \ref{sec:Hcalc} for a comprehensive list of examples).
+For second order elliptic operators on bounded regular domains~ $D$, \eqref{eq:Dir} holds again under mild regularity assumptions (see Example~\ref{ex:elliptic}).

-Under the additional assumption that the operator $A$ is invertible, Theorem \ref{thm:main} can be strengthened to a maximal space-time $L^p$-regularity result; by a standard interpolation argument this also gives a sharp maximal inequality.
+Under the additional assumption that the operator $A$ is invertible, Theorem \ref{thm:main} can be strengthened to a maximal space--time $L^p$-regularity result; by a standard interpolation argument this also gives a sharp maximal inequality.